thingsthatdothings/thingsthatdothings.github.io/_posts/2023-03-28-scholarships.md

 Free money for school?
 Yes please.

 Notes:
-    - scholarship info changes often - so check the site for more accurate info.
+- scholarship info changes often,so check the site for more accurate info.
 - create a spreadsheet, watch the deadlines
-    - alot of Scholarships ask for essays - if you are tempted to use ChatGPT, generate a few times, pick out the best parts, and change it up before submitting - make it unique "-ish"
+- many Scholarships ask for essays - if you are tempted to use ChatGPT, generate a few times, pick out the best parts, and change it up, take out flourishy words that you would normally would not use, make it unique "-ish", and specific to you before submitting

 ## Scholarship Databases